 This is what the player for the first episode would look like, if I could embed each episode.
-It turns out I can’t embed episodes, not without paying several hundred dollars a year in WordPress fees.

 Instead, you can listen to episode 1 here.
 It introduces the podcast and our major themes, writing and health.
 We speak about both topics through our personal experience: in addition to my chronic fatigue syndrome, James was diagnosed with chronic inflammatory demyelinating polyneuropathy (CIDP) in 2016.
 Like me, he also suffers from serious fatigue, among a myriad of other symptoms.

 James is a very talented writer of short and novel-length fiction.
 He’s been recognised in competitions including the International InkTears Flash Fiction Contest, the Newcastle Short Story Award and the Grieve Writing Competition, and featured in publications such as Baby Teeth Journal and Brave Voices Magazine.
 In 2017 he was shortlisted in the Kingdom of Ironfest prize for his novel Denizen.
 He works as a nurse in regional NSW.
 Find him on Twitter or visit his website.